There’s more to a theme than looks – handsome is as handsome does. Here’s how to check whether a theme is safe, well-maintained, and well-supported.

 1).
 Stick to the WordPress Repository

 There are many sources of free and paid themes.
 I have nothing against paid themes.
-Programmers certainly deserve to be paid for their time.
+Theme authors certainly deserve to be paid for the extensive investment of time it takes to build and maintain a theme.
 But for new WordPress users, a premium (paid) theme can add third-party vendor accounts, update procedures, and separate plugin licensing to the already none-too-gentle learning curve.
 Also, many of the most heavily marketed paid themes have hundreds of options, which sounds like a good thing – until you are staring at them and realizing you have no idea which ones to choose.
 Bigger is not always better!

 Above is what the standard WordPress Theme interface looks like.
 When you click the plus sign or the Add New button in this interface, WordPress shows you free themes from the WordPress.org repository.
 Some hosts alter this interface to divert users to the host’s paid theme catalog, so they don’t even realize free themes exist.
 Some of the biggest name hosts such as Bluehost and GoDaddy are guilty of this practice.